Jason Mraz: 2005–2007: Mr. A–Z

-We Sing.
+2008–2011: We Sing.
 We Dance.
 We Steal Things.
-(2008–09)

 On May 13, 2008, Mraz released his third studio album, We Sing.
 We Dance.
 We Steal Things.
-The album debuted at number 3 on the Billboard 200.
-It broke into the top 10 of many international music charts, and reached number 3 in the US and Australia.
-In March 2009, it was certified Platinum for selling 1 million units.
-Mraz has said that the album title was taken from the work of Scottish artist David Shrigley.
+The album debuted at number 3 on the Billboard 200 and was later certified quadruple platinum.
+It broke into the top 10 of many international music charts.
+Mraz said that the album title was taken from the work of Scottish artist David Shrigley.
 Prior to its release, Mraz released three EPs, each with acoustic versions of songs from the album.

-The lead single, "I'm Yours", was written in August 2004 and originally released as a free acoustic B-side when Mr. A-Z came out.
+The album's lead single, "I'm Yours", was written in August 2004 and was initially released in demo form on the limited edition EP Extra Credit in 2005.
 Through Mraz's live performances of the song, it gained in popularity with fans.
-When he played it at a festival in Sweden in 2007, the fans were ecstatic and singing along, after which Mraz realized the song's popularity and decided to make it the centerpiece of his next album.
-"I'm Yours" became Mraz's first Top 10 hit on the Billboard Hot 100, peaking at #6 on September 20, 2008.
+"I'm Yours" became Mraz's first Top 10 hit on the Billboard Hot 100, peaking at No. 6 on September 20, 2008.
 It ultimately spent 76 weeks on the Hot 100, longer than any other song in the magazine's 51-year history (a record since broken by Imagine Dragons with "Radioactive" in 2014).
-It was a major commercial success in the US, receiving a 7x multi-Platinum certification from the RIAA for digital sales of over seven million.
+It was a major commercial success in the US and was certified 7x multi-Platinum by the RIAA for sales of over seven million.
 The song was also successful internationally, topping the charts in New Zealand, Norway, Portugal and Sweden, and peaking in the top ten on the charts in 11 other countries.
 By May 2012, it had gained over 125,000,000 hits on YouTube.
-It was the first song to top the charts in four different radio formats: Mainstream Top 40, Adult Contemporary, Adult Top 40 and Triple A. It also made the Latin Pop and Smooth Jazz charts.
+It was the first song to top the charts in four different radio formats: Mainstream Top 40, Adult Contemporary, Adult Top 40 and Triple A. "Make It Mine" was released as the second single from the album but failed to chart on the Billboard Hot 100.
+"Lucky" with Colbie Caillat was released as the third single from the album and peaked at number 48 on the Billboard Hot 100.

-Mraz won his first two Grammy Awards in 2010, for Best Male Pop Vocal Performance ("Make It Mine") and Best Pop Collaboration ("Lucky" with Colbie Caillat).
 At the 2009 Grammy Awards, "I'm Yours" was nominated for Song of the Year and Best Male Pop Vocal Performance, and We Sing.
 We Dance.
 We Steal Things. was nominated for Best Engineered Album, Non-Classical.
+In 2009, Mraz was awarded the Hal David Starlight Award from the Songwriters Hall of Fame.
+In 2010, Mraz won two Grammy Awards for Best Male Pop Vocal Performance ("Make It Mine") and Best Pop Collaboration ("Lucky" with Colbie Caillat).
 "I'm Yours" was also named ASCAP's 2010 Song of the Year.